brickcap/openresty_examples/book.md

 **Note** `set_by_lua blocks` the nginx's event loop during it's execution therefore long time consuming code sequences are best avoided here.

 So while a few arithmetic computations are fine loops should be avoided.

 `set_by_lua` works well with nginx's `set` command so the two can be used interchangeably.
 The directives will run in the order in which they appear in the code.
-Works with set in HttpRewriteModule,  HttpSetMiscModule, and HttpArrayVarModule.

 ```